 • Pearl Street Drop your bags and head over to Pearl Street, a brick-paved, pedestrian street in historic downtown that’s lined with boutiques and eateries.
 It is the heart and soul of Boulder, with street performers and the best people-watching any time of day.

-• Patio Time Nab a seat on the patio at Salt and create your own cocktail from their Cocktail Element menu, then watch the crowds go by as you sip your DIY concoction and nibble on farm-to-table bites.
+• Snack Time Nab a seat at Salt (whose patio is great even on a sunny winter days) and create your own cocktail from their Cocktail Element menu, then watch the crowds go by as you sip your DIY concoction and nibble on farm-to-table bites.

 • Hike Easy Go for a hike just a stone’s throw from downtown.
 From the Settler’s Park Trailhead, embark on the short but impressive Red Rocks Trail, in which you’ll climb over otherworldly, ochre-colored sandstone formations and get a view of the city below.